- Get link

 Keren In Bahasa Indonesia

-Keren means awesome, amazing, superb, cool, wicked, fantastic, incredible, and other words that show appreciation when you see something that is so amazing.Next, we will learn how to pronounce the word [keren].
+Keren means awesome, amazing, superb, cool, wicked, fantastic, incredible, and other words that show appreciation when you see something so amazing.Next, we will learn how to pronounce the word [keren].

 How to Pronounce Keren